 The movie was directed by Alex Mar, produced by Mar and Nicholas Shumaker, and edited by Andy Grieve (Errol Morris’s Standard Operating Procedure, Alex Gibney’s Going Clear).
 It features cinematography by Gregory Mitnick and a score by composer Nathan Larson (formerly of the band Shudder to Think).

-American Mystic originally premiered in competition at the 2010 Tribeca Film Festival, and is currently available on DVD and streaming on Amazon.
-The film’s Pagan storyline went on to inspire the director’s first book, Witches of America, out October 2015 through Farrar, Straus and Giroux.
+American Mystic originally premiered in competition at the 2010 Tribeca Film Festival, and is currently available on DVD and streaming on Kino Now.
+The film’s Pagan storyline went on to inspire the director’s first book, Witches of America (Farrar, Straus and Giroux).